 ad collaborative post // One of the best times of year to get out on the deck is autumn.
 As leaves change colour and the air cools, you can enjoy a family picnic, a neighborly potluck or game night with the kids — conveniently in your back garden.

-With intention and planning, you can make your deck a go-to spot for entertaining and relaxing.
+With intention and planning, you can make your deck a go-to spot for entertaining and relaxing and you can also hire a deck contractor if you need a little help.
 Little add-ons such as flashing tape will protect your deck against the elements, while big additions, such as a deck roof, can make your deck a place to enjoy year-round.

 Start dreaming with these 11 inspiring ideas for your garden deck: